Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/payment_api.rst

   * - | Could not generate a taddr to use as a change
       | address
     - Call keypoolrefill and retry.

+.. important:: To view a list of the complete API, please click `here <https://zcash-rpc.github.io/>`_